Does insurance cover road debris damage?

 The Illinois Department of Transportation says it spends more than $6 million a year cleaning up road debris – or enough taxpayer money to repave about 30 miles of road.

-Most things that end up on the road are from passenger vehicles, but sometimes the roadway junk comes from commercial trucks, such as tire treads from big rigs.
+Most things that end up on the road are from passenger vehicles, but sometimes the road debris comes from commercial trucks, such as tire treads from big rigs.
 Some commercial truck owners retread tires instead of replacing them, and occasionally the new treads separate from the tires.
 Often the truck driver doesn't realize what's happened until later.
 With 18 wheels, the loss of tread on one isn't noticeable while driving.

 The pieces of tread look harmless, but the rubber is embedded with metal.